Ebix set to snap up Yatra for Rs 2,314 crore

 It claims that the merged entity would become one of India's largest and most profitable end-to-end travel industry player in the insurance services industry, providing distribution, travel insurance, forex and visa services, among other things all under one roof.

-According to Ebix, Yatra can generate revenues upwards of $150 million per year with over 30 percent operating margins on a post-closing basis, within 6 months of the acquisition by Ebix.
+According to Ebix, Yatra can generate revenues upwards of Rs 1,033 crore per year with over 30 percent operating margins on a post-closing basis, within 6 months of the acquisition by Ebix.